picoCTF/start-problem-dev/example-problems/custom-service/README.md

 1. The use of a Dockerfile instead of a Makefile which vastly opens up the possibilities for problem development.

-Being able to specify a Dockerfile lets us bring the power and reproducibility of containers to our problem development and deployment.
+Being able to specify a Dockerfile lets us bring the power and repeatability of containers to our problem development and deployment.
 We're going to create a container that runs a Python program through a given port using socat.
 To use a custom Dockerfile, we must specify the type of the problem as `custom` in the